AliceVice/Forecastly/README.md

 - When you launch the app, you might see the following warning in the console:
   `"CoreSVG has logged an error.
 Set environment variable 'CORESVG_VERBOSE' to learn more."`
   This warning is not critical because I have applied `.symbolRenderingMode(.multicolor)` on system images, but not all of them support multicolor mode.
-- You may have noticed that the bottom of the expandable sheet is bordered on the gif.
-This is because the screenshots were taken on the simulator, which expands the image to a square, whereas the actual simulator screen is a rounded rectangle.